Homeopathy and Breastfeeding

 slow milk supply.

-milk gives babies a good start in life, so do keep in touch with your midwife,
+milk gives babies the optimal start in life, so keep in touch with your midwife,

 feels hot, red, throbbing.
 Very intense and sudden onset with pain and